triole/bkpbot/readme.md

 ## Disclaimer

 Warning.
 Use this software at your own risk.
-I may not be hold responsible for data loss, starving your kittens or losing bling bling powerpoint presentations made to impress human resources with the employment's performance.
+I may not be hold responsible for data loss, starving your kittens or losing the bling bling powerpoint presentations you made to impress human resources with the employment's performance.